jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 Ant communication is pheromone-based, with different levels of pheromone being released to act as the communicator for others.
-Ant food trails and territories are marked with pheromone trails and anyone entering a giant ant colony’s territory can detect the stale, musky scent of pheromones with a successful Perception roll.
+Ant food trails and territories are marked with pheromone trails and anyone entering a giant ant colony's territory can detect the stale, musky scent of pheromones with a successful Perception roll.

 Ants work to their function unless a particular problem requires the communal mind to solve it.